washingtonstateuniversity/WSU-spine/README.md

 These are cached in the browser for only 10 minutes and can be considered bleeding edge.
 This is the first place to test fixed bugs, but may also be considered unstable from time to time.

+# Deployment at WSU

+A `Makefile` is included with the repository to aid in the deployment of the WSU Spine to the server hosting repo.wsu.edu.

+For deployment to work, you must be authorized on the wsuwp-indie-p2n01.web.wsu.edu server.
+This likely means that you are a member of the web team at WSU and have the appropriate network access required.

+From a command line within the Spine directory on your local machine:

+* `make deploy version=develop` deploys your current branch to the develop directory. `repo.wsu.edu/spine/develop/...`
+* `make deploy version=2.0.2` should be used after tagging a release and deploys the current working directory to three different branch directories.
+    * `repo.wsu.edu/spine/2.0.2/...`
+    * `repo.wsu.edu/spine/2.0/...`
+    * `repo.wsu.edu/spine/2/...`

+If a version number that is not `develop` or a semver type number is passed, the deployment will fail with an error message.

 # Contributing to WSU Spine

 Contributions to the WSU Spine project are welcome in the form of discussion (through our [GitHub issues](https://github.com/washingtonstateuniversity/WSU-spine/issues)) or code.
 To learn more about contributing code, please see our [Contribution Guidelines](https://github.com/washingtonstateuniversity/WSU-spine/blob/develop/CONTRIBUTING.md).